constarg/constarg/README.md

 # Introduction
 Hello, welcome to my GitHub account.
-My name is Constantinos; as you can guess from my repositories, I'm interested in low-level programming and architechure of a computer.
+My name is Constantinos; I'm interested in low-level programming and computer architechure.
 More specifically, I'm interested in the field of embedded systems, which is a field that deals with all sort of things, mainly with electronics.
 Below I will specify a few projects of mine.

 # Embedded Systems related projects
 ## Convolution Image processing